Murray Hill Incorporated is running for Congress

 Watch out Chris Van Hollen.
 We’ve got a new ‘person’ in the hunt for Maryland’s 8th district.
 That’s my Congressional District.

-Edward Harrison is the founder of Credit Writedowns and a former career diplomat, investment banker and technology executive with over twenty years of business experience.
-He is also a regular economic and financial commentator on BBC World News, CNBC Television, Business News Network, CBC, Fox Television and RT Television.
-He speaks six languages, a skill he uses to provide a more global perspective.
+Edward Harrison is a senior Editor at Bloomberg.
+He is also the founder of Credit Writedowns newsletter, a former career diplomat, investment banker and technology executive with over twenty five years of business experience.
+He speaks six languages and reads another five, skills he uses to provide a more global perspective.
 Edward holds an MBA in Finance from Columbia University and a BA in Economics from Dartmouth College.

 I think that this hysteria over the recent Supreme Court ruling on First Amendment Rights for corporations is a little silly.
 We seem to have no problem with the statist special interest groups (ACORN, unions, enviromentalists, most NGO’s, most “charities”) being part of the political landscape.
 We often even pay them to influence our elections (i.e. government grants paying ACORN to sign up fradulent Democrat voters).